-Assign attempts to assign device to the current user.
+The assign command attempts to assign device to the current user.
 The device argument must be an assignable device that is not currently assigned.
 An assign command without an argument prints a list of assignable devices along with the name of the user to whom they are assigned.

-Deassign is used to "deassign" devices.
+The deassign command is used to "deassign" devices.
 Without any arguments, deassign will deassign all devices assigned to the user.
 When arguments are given, an attempt is made to deassign each device given as an argument.

-Available options include:
+Available options:

 - -d Performs the action of deassign.

-The -d option may be embedded in device names to assign some devices and deassign others. - -v Gives verbose output. - -u Suppresses assignment or deassignment, but performs error checking.
+- -v Gives verbose output.

+- -u Suppresses assignment or de-assignment, but performs error checking.